at15/styleguide/README.md

 A style guide for my side projects.

+## TODO

+- [ ] links to language specific style guide
+- [ ] merge go style guide from go-learning and dyweb/gommon

 ## GitHub

+- try to use one word as project name

+TBD

-- use `UpperCase` for project name
+- use `UpperCase` for project name?

 ## Workflow

+TODO: this part has changed a lot w/ the new milestone and components based approach, e.g. no longer use issue

 ### Design